HuaiwuZhang/causalDC/README.md

 We list the code of the major modules as follows:

 1. The main function to train/test our model:  [click here.](experiments/DeepPA/main.py "1")
-2. The source code of our model: [click here.](src/models/DeepPA.py "2")
+2. The source code of base models and causal models: [click here.](models "2")
 3. The trainer/tester: [click here.](src/trainers/deeppa_trainer.py "3")
 4. Data preparation and preprocessing are located at [click here.](experiments/DeepPA/main.py "4")
 5. Computations: [click here.](src/utils "5")